Every City in the USA

 2019 978,908 July 1, 2019

-What's the median income in Austin?
+What is the median household income in Austin?

 Median household income is 21% above the U.S. median ($93,658 vs $77,719); 12.0% live in poverty — 0.5 points below the 12.5% U.S. rate.